 “Won’t you stay a while, enjoy some—”

 The door closes behind the three before Father can finish speaking.
-After a moment he shrugs, as if to himself, and the screen goes dark.
+After a moment he shrugs, as if to himself, and the screen goes dark again.

 Silver sits where he is, absorbing the new information, candy and history lessons forgotten.